mikesmallhelp/wacat/README.md

 ## Test only links

 To test only links in the application use a ```--only-links``` flag.
-An example command and output are:
+Then wacat loads pages and detects HTTP errors, but input fields are not filled etc. An example command and output are:

 ```
 wacat test --only-links https://mikesmallhelp-test-application.vercel.app/